ned14/pcpp/Readme.rst

                             Undefined macros in expressions cause preprocessor
                             logic to be passed through instead of executed by treating undefined macros as 0L
+      --disable-auto-pragma-once
+                            Disable the heuristics which auto apply #pragma once to #include files wholly wrapped in an obvious include guard macro
       --version             show program's version number and exit

     Note that so pcpp can stand in for other preprocessor tooling, it ignores any arguments it does not understand and any files it cannot open.

 Pass through mode passes through any #define's and #undef's plus any #if logic where any macro in the expression is unknown.
 In this mode, -U macro means that that macro is to be assumed to be undefined and expanding to `0L` i.e. don't